×

 By Gregor Stuart Hunter

-MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.4%, while the Nikkei 225 jumped 2.1%, rising for a third consecutive day to a fresh record high.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.6%, while the Nikkei 225 jumped 2.3%, rising for a third consecutive day to a fresh peak.
+The yen also strengthened for a second day.

 “Overall, we actually are quite positive on the economic situation, although we see maybe some cracks,” said Kees Verbaas, Robeco’s global head of fundamental equity.

-With several critical economic reports due for release later this week including retail sales, inflation and delayed payrolls data, White House economic adviser Kevin Hassett said on Monday that U.S. job gains could be lower in the coming months as the Trump administration’s immigration policies slow labor force growth and new AI tools boost productivity.
+With several critical U.S. economic reports due for release this week including delayed payrolls data, White House economic adviser Kevin Hassett said on Monday job gains could be lower in the coming months as the Trump administration’s immigration policies slow labour growth and new AI tools boost productivity.

 Treasury Secretary Scott Bessent said on Monday that senior U.S. Treasury staff visited China last week “to strengthen channels of communication” between Washington and Beijing.

 Market pricing continues to indicate that the Federal Reserve will remain on hold until June.
-Fed funds futures are pricing an implied 17.7% probability of a 25-basis-point rate cut at the U.S. central bank’s next two-day meeting on March 18, compared to a 18.4% chance on Friday, according to the CME Group’s FedWatch tool.
+Fed funds futures are pricing an implied 17.7% probability of a 25-basis-point rate cut at the U.S. central bank’s next two-day meeting ending March 18, compared with an 18.4% chance on Friday, according to the CME Group’s FedWatch tool.